Stryker Corporation – Consensus Indicates Potential 11.0% Upside

 Stryker Corporation found using ticker (SYK) have now 22 analysts in total covering the stock.
 The consensus rating is ‘Buy’.
-The target price ranges between 245 and 178 calculating the average target price we see 217.86.
-Now with the previous closing price of 196.2 this indicates there is a potential upside of 11.0%.
-The 50 day MA is 191.01 and the 200 day MA is 184.9.
-The market capitalisation for the company is $74,449m.
-Company Website: http://www.stryker.com
+The range between the high target price and low target price is between 245 and 178 and has a mean target at 217.86.
+Given that the stocks previous close was at 196.2 this would imply there is a potential upside of 11.0%.
+The day 50 moving average is 191.01 and the 200 day moving average is 184.9.
+The company has a market capitalisation of $74,449m.
+Find out more information at: http://www.stryker.com

 Stryker Corporation operates as a medical technology company.
 The company operates through three segments: Orthopaedics, MedSurg, and Neurotechnology and Spine.
 The Orthopaedics segment provides implants for use in hip and knee joint replacements, and trauma and extremities surgeries.
 The MedSurg segment offers surgical equipment and surgical navigation systems, endoscopic and communications systems, patient handling, emergency medical equipment and intensive care disposable products, reprocessed and remanufactured medical devices, and other medical devices that are used in various medical specialties.
 The Neurotechnology and Spine segment provides neurotechnology products, which include products used for minimally invasive endovascular techniques; products for brain and open skull based surgical procedures; orthobiologic and biosurgery products, such as synthetic bone grafts and vertebral augmentation products; and minimally invasive products for the treatment of acute ischemic and hemorrhagic stroke.
 This segment also provides spinal implant products comprising cervical, thoracolumbar, and interbody systems that are used in spinal injury, deformity, and degenerative therapies.
 The company sells its products to doctors, hospitals, and other healthcare facilities through company-owned subsidiaries and branches, as well as third-party dealers and distributors in approximately 75 countries.
 Stryker Corporation was founded in 1941 and is headquartered in Kalamazoo, Michigan.